monyone/aribb24.js/README.md

 * normalFont: Specify a font for drawing normal characters
 * gainiFont: Specify a font for drawing ARIB gaiji characters
 * drcsReplacement: Replace DRCS to text if possible
-* keepAspectRatio: keep caption's aspect ratio in any container. default: true
+* keepAspectRatio: keep caption's aspect ratio in any container. (default: true)
 * enableRawCanvas: enable raw video resolution canvas. it can get getRawCanvas method.
 * enableAutoInBandMetadataDetection: enable id3 TextTrack auto detection. (for use iOS Safari must enable this option)
-* useStrokeText: use render outer stroke by strokeText API
+* useStrokeText: use render outer stroke by strokeText API. (default: true)
 * useHighResTextTrack: use polling instead of native cuechange event handling.

 ## Build